ibm-bluemix-mobile-services/bms-clientsdk-swift-analytics-api/README.md

 IBM Bluemix Mobile Services - AnalyticsSpec Swift SDK
 ===================================================

-This is the AnalyticsSpec component of the .

 ## Contents
 This package contains the AnalyticsSpec components of the Swift SDK for [IBM Bluemix Mobile Services](https://console.ng.bluemix.net/docs/services/mobile.html)